 Standards and Management

 The FCPF Carbon Fund Methodological Framework was adopted by Carbon Fund Participants in December 2013.
 The framework provides a global standard for REDD+ transactions at scale, and guides the piloting of results-based carbon finance transactions through the FCPF Carbon Fund.
+More information can be found here: FCPF Standard

 In 2014, Carbon Fund Participants indicated a preference for fixed pricing under current conditions and a willingness to pay up to $5/tCO2e, while recognizing that the ultimate price is subject to negotiations at the time of Emission Reductions Payment Agreement (ERPA) negotiations.